adobe-apiplatform/user-sync.py/README.md

-# Adobe User Sync Tool
+User Sync Tool from Adobe

 The Adobe User Sync Tool is a command-line tool that moves user and group information from an organization's enterprise directory system to the Adobe Admin Console.
 The key goals of the User Sync Tool are to streamline the process of